n0bra1n3r/cinterop/README.md

 cauto^instance1.field1 += cauto^instance1.field1 # same as above
 ```

-For libraries with lots of functions that don't hang off of classes, this could
+The following technique can be used for libraries with lots of functions that
-also be useful:
+don't hang off of classes:

 ```nim
 # glfw3.nim